CHH/Trek/README.md

 Trek
 ====

-Assists you on your journy through the mountainous areas of Database Scheme Managment.
+Assists you on your journey through the mountainous areas of Database Scheme Managment.

 Trek works for now *only in MySQL*, though the basic foundation